FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Method

 \section{Method}

-\nothing{In this section, we present our perception-guided neural scene synthesis for virtual reality. \zh{As a real-time overview: we first predict the the color as well as corresponding density for each pixel in the fovea, mid- and far- periphery (or designed 3D point?) given the camera position.
-Next we apply ray marching to generate the elemental image.
-Afterwards, we blend the results from each part and tune the contrast for each eye.}\qisun{merged with the following sentences. see if happy}} Based on a concentric spherical representation and trained network predicting RGBDs on the spheres (\Cref{sec:method:representation}), our system predominantly comprises two main steps in real-time: visual-/stereo-acuity adaptive elemental images synthesis with ray marching for fovea, mid-, and far- peripheries; followed by image-based rendering to composite displayed frames (\Cref{sec:synthesis}).
-For desired precision-performance balance, we further craft an analytical spatial-temporal model to optimize the determination of our intra-system variables, including coordinates and neural-network parameters (\Cref{sec:method:optimization}).
+Based on a concentric spherical representation and correspondingly trained network predicting RGBDs (\Cref{sec:method:representation}), our system predominantly comprises two main rendering steps in run-time: synthesizing visual-/stereoscopic-acuity-adaptive elemental images with ray marching for fovea, mid-, and far- peripheries; followed by image-based rendering to composite displayed frames (\Cref{sec:synthesis}).
+For desired precision-performance balance, we further craft an analytical spatial-temporal model to optimize the determination of our intra-system variables, including representation sparsity and neural-network complexities (\Cref{sec:method:optimization}).